 But they have left behind some of the most stunning Georgian and Victorian neo-classical architecture in London and many a tale to be told.

 (Reference note: I am indebted to a lecture I attended by Seth Thévoz at the Royal Overseas League in November 2012 for many of the facts and figures on the political role of the St James’s clubs.
-An article by Seth on the political role of London clubs can be found here).
+You can discover more about Seth’s extensive research in this field and elsewhere at his website here).